jishanarora/comp3040A3/Group10_v1.A3.md

 - The name of a specific park.
 - If "0", other parameters will be parsed.
 - If specified, other parameters will be ignored and information about this park will be returned.
-2. zipcode (string): Default is "0".
+2. postalcode(string): Default is "0".
 Optional.
-- The zip code of a specific location.
+- The postal code of a specific location.
 - If "0", other parameters will be parsed.
 - If specified, other parameters will be ignored and information about the nearest park will be returned.
 3. list(integer): 0 or 1.
 Required.